Are You Or Your Dog Lonely?

 The Right Breed

-This free online dating and social networking site launched in 2004.
-It features photo personals; blogging; email; and text, audio and video chat.
-Inside, the site is segmented so that dog lovers can stick with their own breed, and fish lovers and horse lovers can mingle among themselves.
+This free online dating and social networking site was launched in 2004.
+It features photo personals; blogging; email; and text, audio, and video chat.
+Inside, the site is segmented so that dog lovers can stick with their breed, and fish lovers and horse lovers can mingle among themselves.

 Must Love Pets